Rosa abyssinica

-Rosa abyssinica is the only rose native to Africa.
+Rosa abyssinica is the only rose native to tropical Africa.
 Europeans first learned of the rose in the writings of 19th-century Scottish botanist Robert Brown.
 Rosa abyssinica is included in the genus Rosa, and the family Rosaceae.
 No subspecies are listed in the Catalogue of Life.

 Description

 Rosa abyssinica is a prickly evergreen shrub, creeping or often climbing, capable of forming a small tree up to 23 ft tall.
 It has a few prickles on the stem, slightly curved from a wide base and all similar.
 It has many variable features.
 The leaves are compound and leathery.
 It has 3 pairs leaflets plus one at the tip, each narrowly ovate from .5 to 2 in tip sharp, edge toothed, on a short stalk which is winged by the leafy stipules.
 Flowers are of fragrant white-pale yellow, and are usually 3 to 20 in dense heads, each stalked, the sepals long, narrow and hairy, soon fall, and have 5 petals about 2 cm long, tip rounded to square, with many stamens.
 The fruits are green at first, but later ripen to orange-red.
 They are about 1 in long, fleshy and edible with seed within.
 It has been described as a "big prickly 'dog rose.’”